 The amounts reported on these lines include only the gross income from, and deductions allocable to, oil, gas, and geothermal properties that are included on line 1 of Schedule K-1.
 The partnership should have attached a schedule that shows any income from or deductions allocable to such properties that are included on lines 2 through 11 and line 25 of Schedule K-1.
-Use the amounts reported on lines 16d(1) and 16d(2) and the amounts on the attached schedule to help you determine the net amount to enter on line 14e of Form 6251.
+Use the amounts reported on lines 16d(1) and 16d(2) and the amounts on the attached schedule to help you figure the net amount to enter on line 14e of Form 6251 (line 4t of Schedule I, Form 1041; line 20 of Form 4626).